blackberry/WebWorks-Community-APIs/BB10-Cordova/VIBRATION/README.md

 ## How To Install The Plugin

-This API can be installed from source or from the [Cordova Plugin Registry](http://plugins.cordova.io/).
-Installation from the registry is done through the following:
+This API can be installed from source or from NPM.
+Installation from NPM is done through the following:

-	cordova plugin add com.blackberry.community.vibration
+	cordova plugin add cordova-plugin-vibrate-intense

-or,

-	webworks plugin add com.blackberry.community.vibration

-Installation from source is the same but instead of the id ("com.blackberry.community.vibration"), use the file system path to the source plugin folder.
+Installation from source is the same but instead of the id ("cordova-plugin-vibrate-intense"), use the file system path to the source plugin folder.

 ### Using the Extension in an Application</a>